 One-off coaching sessions with multiple mentors in the Second Act network

 The mentorship matching process takes place in 3 steps:

-1) Mentee applicants fill out our questionnaire regarding background information, interests, and career goals.
-At this stage applicants also choose between 1:1 Mentorship, Multi-Mentorship or Hybrid.
+1) Mentee applicants fill out our questionnaire and provide background information, interests, and career goals.
+At this stage applicants also choose between 1:1 Mentorship or Multi-Mentorship.

 3) A kick-off email is then sent to both mentee and mentor, introducing the pairing and setting expectations for the mentorship.
 For 1:1 Mentorships, mentors and mentees are expected to meet at least four times over a six month period.